 About PAGE Fellowship

-PAGE (Publicly Active Graduate Education) is Imagining America’s network for publicly engaged graduate students in humanities, arts, and design.
-PAGE enhances the theoretical and practical frameworks for public engagement; fosters a national, interdisciplinary community of peers and veteran scholars; and creates opportunities for collaborative knowledge production.
+PAGE (Publicly Active Graduate Education) is Imagining America’s (IA) network for publicly engaged graduate students in humanities, arts, and design.
+PAGE enhances the praxis and pedagogy of public scholarship; fosters a national, interdisciplinary community of peers and veteran scholars; and creates opportunities for collaborative knowledge production.
 The PAGE consortium, made up of alumni and allies of the program, promotes opportunities for mentorship and peer support from IA’s network.

 2018 marks the 15-year anniversary of PAGE.
 In 2003, an invitation letter from Dana Walker, a doctoral student in Information Science at the University of Michigan, outlined the ambitions of a new graduate education network within Imagining America (IA).
 The network aimed to shape the direction of this national consortium with graduate experiences in higher education and build the capacity of graduate students in public scholarship and community engagement through mentoring and peer-based learning.
 Since its founding, PAGE has evolved into a robust fellowship, fostering skill- and knowledge-sharing around equitable project-based partnerships within academia, and between academia and wider communities.
 Read about the history of PAGE here (IA) and here (Invitations to Dialogue) and here (AACU).